 “The Bottom End”

-Before I started assembling the bottom end I installed Dura bond performance cam bearings.
+I installed Dura bond performance cam bearings.

-Next the pistons rings were cut and all the ring gaps were checked (.026″ top – .022″ Second, .015″ oil ring), the piston to cylinder wall clearances were verified (.0026″ – .028″), the connecting rod bearing clearances were checked, all were at .0022″, the pistons were installed on the connecting rods, the rings installed on the pistons, the pistons installed in the cylinders, and the connecting rods were installed on the crankshaft by torqueing the ARP con-rod bolts to 45 lb.
-Finally the connecting rod side clearances were checked (.017″ – .019″).
+The pistons rings were cut to .026″ top – .022″ Second, .015+” oil ring, The piston to cylinder wall clearances were verified at .0026″ – .028″, the connecting rod bearing clearances were set at .0022″.
+After installing the pistons on the connecting rods the ARP con-rod bolts were torqued to 45 lb-ft.
+Connecting rod side clearances were at .017″ – .019″

-“Valve Train and Cylinder Heads”
+“Valve Train and cylinder Heads”

 “Cylinder Heads”

-“Induction and Ignition”
+“Induction and Ignition

 “Ignition system”

-An aftermarket HEI distributor was used however, most aftermarket HEI distributors have a very slow/conservative timing curve.
-To help increase torque and low end horsepower I reset the distributor timing curve.
-I closed up the mechanical/centrifugal advance by welding up the advance slot.
-I took about .080″ out of the slot to reduce the total mechanical advance timing by 6 degrees.
-This allowed me to use a slightly higher initial timing (16 degrees instead of the usual 8-10 degrees) while keeping the total timing at 38 degrees.
-I then installed lighter advance springs to have all timing advance in by 3500 RPM.
-On the dyno this proved to add 8-10 ft-Lb torque between 2500 to 3500 RPM.
-To make sure the spark made it to the spark plugs MSD spark plug wires were used.
+An aftermarket HEI distributor was used.
+To help increase torque and low end horsepower I recurved the distributor timing.
+I closed up the mechanical advance slot to reduce the distributors total advance so more initial timing can be added at a lower RPM.
+About .080″ was removed from the slot to reduce the total mechanical timing by 6 degrees.
+The initial timing can be set at 14 degrees instead of the usual 8-10 degrees while keeping the total timing at 38 degrees.
+I installed lighter advance springs to have all timing in by 3500 RPM.

 “Carburetion”